 DraftKings is the biggest daily fantasy sports site in the world.
 They offer an excellent selection of US sports and huge prize pools.
-So, if you’re into fantasy NFL or NBA, DraftKings is the place for you!
-However, it also comes with a few huge downsides, such as the lack of native apps and total absence of Australian sports leagues, like the NRL and BBL.
+However, DraftKings also comes with a few huge downsides, such as the lack of native apps and the total absence of Australian sports leagues, like the NRL and BBL.

 - Huge prize pools